apache/nuttx-website/download.md

 ## {{ site.data.project.name }} Downloads

-{{ site.data.project.name }} is released as two source artifacts one for the OS and another for the integrated Apps.
+{{ site.data.project.name }} is released as two source artifacts, one for the OS and another for the integrated Apps.

 ### Release Artifacts